 SECTION 2.
 APPLICATION.
 Notwithstanding the provisions of section 57-51.1-07.2, the director of the budget may not consider the enactment of this Act to be an amendment of the distribution formula under chapter 57-51 and the director of the budget may not adjust the seventy-one million dollar amount under section 57-51.1-07.2 due to enactment of this Act.

 SECTION 3.
-EFFECTIVE DATE - EXPIRATION DATE.
-This Act is effective for allocation of gross production taxes occurring after July 31, 2007, and before August 1, 2009, and is thereafter ineffective.
+EFFECTIVE DATE.
+This Act is effective for allocation of gross production taxes occurring after July 31, 2007.